FHOOEAIST/Itamae/README.md

 ### Activate
-The editor will be automatically starting, if the language fsh is identified
+The editor will start automatically, if the language fsh is identified

 ### Features
 #### Codestyling
-Different colorization for declaration keywords, additional keyword, comments, and todos.
+Different coloring for declaration keywords, additional keyword, comments, and todos.

 [Used Keywords](https://build.fhir.org/ig/HL7/fhir-shorthand/reference.html#defining-items)